patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/empty-state/empty-state.md

 - Creation

 ### Getting started
 Getting started empty states appear when features haven’t been used yet.
-Use this type of empty state as an opportunity to briefly explain how to start using the feature and why.
-In your empty state message, state why the feature is beneficial to the user and provide a next step so that they can get started.
+In your empty state message, explain why the feature is beneficial to the user and provide a next step so that they can get started.

 Use the extra large empty state variation for getting started empty states.

 <img src="./img/xl-getstarted.png" alt="extra large empty state with welcome message" width="1500px"/>

 **Heading**: Welcome the user to the product.
-Keep in mind that the user might be a bit nervous, so veer away from exclamation points or other writing mechanics that make your tone sound excited.
+Keep in mind that the user might be a bit nervous, so avoid exclamation points or other writing mechanics that make your tone sound excited.

 <div class="ws-content-table">